Supreme Court Justice Ruth Bader Ginsburg Dies at 87

 — Mark Meadows (@MarkMeadows) September 19, 2020

-In August, President Donald Trump on Tuesday said he would fill a Supreme Court vacancy if one opened up in 2020, despite it being an election year.
+In August, President Donald Trump pledged to fill a Supreme Court vacancy if one opened up in 2020, despite it being an election year.

 “Absolutely, I’d do it,” Trump said in an interview with radio host Hugh Hewitt who asked him about the Supreme Court.